 Ladeyn grew up in the restaurant industry, taking over his parent’s restaurant, Auberge du Vert Mont, in the Lille area and turning it into a Michelin-starred establishment.

-But eventually, he tired of the rigidity of high-end service.
+But he eventually tired of the rigidity of high-end service.
 “I [wanted] to be done with fine dining plating and tweezers,” he says.

 Ten years ago, he opened his own place, Bloempot, 200 meters away from Bierbuik, to gradually break away.
 “I worked every noon service in the countryside and every dinner in Lille,” he shares.
 “After a few years, I [saw] that in a city like Lille, there was no way to find a good place to eat in the afternoon,” says Ladeyn.